Random Graph: Stronger logic but with the zero one law: Introduction

-We could have allowed using the quantifiers only on graph $H$ definable in $\cG_{n,q}$ with not of nodes $[n]$ but this seems to me quite undesirable.
-We restrict ourselves to the class of graphs - twice, we consider $\cG_{n,q}$ and the quantifier $\bold Q_{\bar{\bold t}}$ is on graphs.
+We could have allowed using the quantifiers only on graphs $H$ definable in $\cG_{n,q}$ with set of nodes $[n]$ but this seems to me quite undesirable, restricting our logic too much.
+We restrict ourselves to the class of graphs - twice, we consider $\cG_{n,q}$ and the quantifier $\mathbf Q_{\bar{\mathbf t}}$ is on graphs.
 But in both cases this is not really needed.